gadget-inc/js-clients/packages/react/README.md

 - `cache-only` will always return cached results or null.

 For more information on `urql`'s built-in client-side caching, see [`urql`'s docs](https://formidable.com/open-source/urql/docs/basics/document-caching/).

+## Package Architecture

+`@gadgetinc/react` is part of a layered package architecture:

+- **`@gadgetinc/core`** - Core types and interfaces that all Gadget clients must conform to.
+Defines `AnyClient`, `GadgetRecord`, filter types, etc.
+- **`@gadgetinc/client-hooks`** - Framework-agnostic hook implementations that work across React, Preact, and other frameworks via a runtime adapter pattern.
+- **`@gadgetinc/react`** - React-specific bindings that provide the `Provider` component and re-export hooks from `@gadgetinc/client-hooks` configured for React.

+This architecture allows:

+1. **Shared logic** - Query and mutation logic is implemented once in `@gadgetinc/client-hooks` and reused across frameworks
+2. **Type safety** - All packages share the same type definitions from `@gadgetinc/core`
+3. **Framework flexibility** - New frameworks can be supported by implementing a runtime adapter for `@gadgetinc/client-hooks`

+When using `@gadgetinc/react`, you only need to install this package - it automatically includes the necessary dependencies.

 ### API Documentation